 As most things in parenting, you learn as you go.
 I have come to appreciate their spunk, zeal for life, and energy.
-Ironically, one thing they have taught me more about is a broader view of the role of art in child development.
+Ironically, one thing they have taught me more about is a broader view of the role of arts and crafts for boys and their development.
 Before actually experiencing a boy, I had visions of doing cool art projects with my kids.
 Projects where we sat down and worked on things together and had a cute little art piece to show off at the end.

 Well, then I actually had a preschool-age boy and reality sunk in.
 I remember watching the first few days of 3-year-old preschool as my son sat down with the other kids to do their letter tracing and coloring portion of the day.
 The girls sat nicely and worked diligently tracing letters or painting with watercolors.
 My son, conversely, sat for approximately 1 minute, did his fastest version of letter tracing (i.e., scribbling) and then was off to play with a puzzle or toy trains.

-Needless to say, our attempts to do art projects at home where met with a similar speediness and lack of focus.
+Needless to say, my attempts to do crafts with my boys at home were met with a similar speediness and lack of focus.
 However, we still had fun with art materials.
-Both boys love glue so we would glue anything that would stick--pom poms, shapes, string.
-We had no real plan or vision for our art, we just did it.
+Both boys love glue so we would glue anything that would stick–pom poms, shapes, string.
+We had no real plan or vision for our art, we just did it!
 We would make Angry Birds characters out of Play-Doh and use them to knock over the cans.
 Fun!

-This is when I came to really see the value of art for young kids, but in my case especially boys.
+This is when I came to really see the value of arts and crafts for young kids, but in my case especially the value of crafts for boys.
 For young kids, art is not about results.
-They often don't buy into the "contrived" version what what the adults want the finished project to look like.
+They often don’t buy into the “contrived” version what the adults want the finished project to look like.
 They are just exploring colors, textures, and most importantly thoughts.

 One thing that does help when attempting to do artwork with kids is good materials.
 Markers, paint, crayons, etc. that work well and don’t break right away.
 We just got some Kwik Stixs, which are new to us, and we are really enjoying them.
 They are paints but they come in a tube sort of like a glue stick.
 Given my boys’ love of glue sticks, they took to these right away.